Table Of Contents

 Iowa EV Rebates

-Iowa does not currently offer a state-level EV rebate.
+As of February 2026, Iowa does not currently offer a state-level EV rebate.

-Iowa EV Tax Credits
+Iowa EV Charger Rebates and Tax Credits

 Charging your EV at home is both affordable and convenient.
 To achieve the best charging speed with your residential electrical infrastructure, it is essential to install a Level 2 EV charger with the help of a qualified EV charger installation professional.